 Having studied planning as an undergraduate and graduate, Steven joined Kemp & Kemp LLP in 1982, becoming an Equity Partner in 1987.
 Steven is now Head of Planning (South) and an Equity Partner at Carter Jonas LLP.
 He leads a team working for a wide variety of public and private sector clients providing planning consultancy services on a national basis.
 Married with four children in their 20s, Steven has firsthand experience of Abingdon and Abingdon Prep through his two sons.
 An avid reader, gardener and sportsman Steven played semi-professional football and is now a keen cyclist, skier, tennis player and walker.

+Ken is the designated Health and Safety Governor.
 Ken graduated from St Andrews in Economics with International Relations, and also spent a year at UCLA on an exchange scholarship.
-His career has been spent mainly in the financial world, but he has also worked for the Bursary of the Cothill Educational Trust.
-He is married to Camilla and they have three children.
-Interests include running, rugby, music and good food.
+He manages several teams as Head of Dealing for Brewin Dolphin, and has also worked for the Bursary of the Cothill Educational Trust.
+He is married to Camilla and they have three children, two of whom are OAs.
+He was Chairman of the OA Club 2017 – 2021, and has been the OA Governor since 2017.
+Interests include running, rugby and rowing.